Where to see the Northern Lights

 Credit: Vhairi Walker

 For more information and inspiration about all of the amazing experiences you can enjoy in Aberdeen and Aberdeenshire this winter, click here.
-When you're heading outdoors, know the guidelines, do plan ahead, and be flexible if it's busy.
+When you're heading outdoors, wrap up warm, do plan ahead, and be flexible if it's busy.

 Get inspired for your adventures in the North-east via VisitAberdeenshire's other channels: